How to Encourage Honey Bees to Build Comb

 The optimal temperature for molding wax is approximately 95 degrees F. When temperatures drop substantially, it becomes almost impossible for the bees to build comb.
 When it is too cold it comb will not be a priority since less food is brought from outside the hive.
 The colony will only rely on food reserves and it becomes impractical to build combs at this time.

 As the beekeeper it is important to understand the changes in seasons and its effect on your beekeeping enterprise.
-Different seasons affect how easy it becomes to get bees draw out foundation.
+Different seasons affect how easy it becomes to get bees to draw out the foundation.
 The peak season for comb building is spring.
 At this time the bee colony is driven by nature into building more combs in order to increase the hive population and possibly swarm.
-It therefore becomes so much easier for the beekeeper to get the bees to draw combs during spring.
+It, therefore, becomes so much easier for the beekeeper to get the bees to draw combs during spring.

 Swarms